 9. Decide on the call to action

-The goal of your newsletter is to inform people about a variety of topics, but you also want them to engage with some of them.
+The goal of your newsletter is to inform people about a variety of topics, but you also want them to engage and act, for example by clicking on links or completing a workflow on your intranet.

-Having multiple calls-to-action is often considered bad practice in marketing because it can confuse people and cause them to take no action.
-So, how do you balance having multiple links within an email?
+In marketing, having multiple calls to action is often considered bad practice because it can confuse people and cause them to take no action at all.
+But internal newsletters are likely to need multiple CTAs.
+So, how do you balance multiple links within an email?

 One way is to design your links and CTAs so they aren’t equally prominent.